paysonwallach/amber-bridge/README.md

 ## Background

 [Amber](https://github.com/paysonwallach/amber-web-extension#readme) is a browser extension that enables sessions to be saved as portable, human-readable, and editable files.
-[Amber Bridge](https://github.com/paysonwallach/amber-bridge) is the native component that saves sessions to the disk and communicates requests to open saved sessions to the browser.
+[Amber Bridge](https://github.com/paysonwallach/amber-bridge) is the host application that saves and opens sessions to and from disk.

 ## Installation